 Best: Jake Gyllenhaal nails his double person in one character so well, he’s the best not-a-hero hero besides Captain America.

 Worst: So Fury and Hill were Skrull the whole time?
 Does that make sense?
 I truly don’t know anymore.

 This movie would have been so much better as just a Loki film.
 We meet Loki in the first Thor movie, and he’s the villain of the first Avengers film, but this is where we really learn who Loki is and what’s important to him.
 His whole relationship with his mother is so much more important than Thor and Natalie Portman being into each other.
 The inter-portal fight scene was exciting though.

 Iron Man 3

 Tony Stark creates the Iron Man suit, then shortly after realizes that he’s essentially created super villains.
-Him or his dad at least.
 Then when the Avengers movie happens, it’s easy to believe that Tony would put all of that destruction on himself.
 Everything was fine before, but once he started rocking the boat, the whole world’s crap hit the fan.
 So his entire PTSD journey is super engaging, and the best part about this film.
-However, the villain is lackluster, before and after the reveal, the Extremis is stupid, and half of the rest of the plot.
+However, the villain is lackluster, before and after the reveal, the Extremis is stupid, as well as half the rest of the plot.
 If they just picked a story and followed it, it would be better.